 \subsection{Research Questions}

-We aim to answer the following key research questions (RQs) that explore the utility of \toolname~for evaluating diverse LLMs for the repository-level code translation task: \begin{itemize}[left=10pt] \item \textbf{RQ1 (Performance of Translation):} How do the recent advanced general and code LLMs perform in repository-level code translation? \item \textbf{RQ2 (Performance of Iterative Debugging):} Can iterative error-related information feedback to LLMs further improve their performance? \item \textbf{RQ3 (Effect of Code Length Functional Complexity):} How do code length and functional complexity of the repository affect the performance of translation? \item \textbf{RQ4 (Error Analysis):} What are the main types of errors that occur in repository-level code translation? \end{itemize}
+We aim to answer the following key research questions (RQs) that explore the utility of \toolname~ and RepoTransAgent:

+\begin{itemize}[left=10pt] \item \textbf{RQ1 (Performance of LLM-based Translation Methods):} How do different LLM-based translation methods perform in repository-level code translation tasks? \item \textbf{RQ2 (Performance Differences Across translation pairs):} What are the performance differences across different programming translation pairs? \item \textbf{RQ3 (Impact of Dependency Complexity):} How does dependency complexity affect the difficulty and performance of repository-level code translation? \item \textbf{RQ4 (Error Analysis):} What are the main types of errors that occur in repository-level code translation and what are their underlying causes? \end{itemize}